kozloffj/Rackspace/README.md

 **Single Virtual Network and Two Subnets**

 A single VNet with two Subnets is deployed.
 The subnets are scoped to their specific objective: Bastion Host and VM Scale Set.
-Both Subnet&#39;s are associated with dedicated NSGs with hardened inbound and outbound security rules.
+Both Subnets are associated with dedicated NSGs with hardened inbound and outbound security rules.

 **Virtual Machine Scale Set**